Fujifilm Instax Mini Evo review: instant film meets digital camera convenience

 Why you can trust Digital Camera World Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out how we test.

-Offering the latter two devices in one compelling package and bridging the gap between the analogue and digital worlds is the Fujifilm Instax Mini Evo.
-Yes, it’s an ‘evolution’ of the original instant print idea, one could say.
-This is a digital camera with a back screen that allows us to compose and review shots and then only print the ones we’re happy with via the self-same camera, rather than pointing and shooting and then praying what we’ve got is good before it materializes on the credit card-sized film sheets provided.
+The Instax Mini Evo is an ‘evolution’ of the original instant print idea, one could say.
+This is a digital camera with a back screen that enables you to compose and review shots and then only print the ones you’re happy with, rather than pointing and shooting and then praying that what you’ve got is good, before it materializes on the credit card-sized film sheets provided.

 Instant print photography purists can of course argue that being able to review your shot before printing it takes some of the magic away.
 After all, the growing anticipation of what our picture looks like as our image slowly reveals itself over a minute-and-a-half– and the fact that, ironically, it is not quite truly instant – is part of the ‘fun’ of the instant print process.

-However there are many alternative models in Fuji’s range that don’t feature a back screen, including the otherwise similarly retro styled Instax Mini 90, so we’d wager this one is for the more practically minded who want the best of both worlds; and there’s nothing wrong with that.
+However, the best instant cameras don’t typically feature a back screen (including the otherwise similarly retro-styled Instax Mini 40).
+So I’d wager this one is for the more practically minded who want the best of both – and there’s nothing wrong with that.

 Instax Mini Evo: Specifications